 435-797-7273 (24/7 hotline)

 Information you share with CAPS is confidential and kept separate from your academic record.
 CAPS works with Statewide Campuses to ensure all USU students have access to mental health services.
 Open to students at all USU locations.

 Report sexual misconduct or access supportive measures.

 Your information is shared on a limited basis to provide supportive measures or to investigate a complaint.
-The Title IX Coordinator serves all USU students and employees.
+The Title IX Coordinator serves students and employees at all USU locations.

 435-797-1266 (M-F, 8-5)